Kick: Vertical (thrust, push, and side)

 A vertical kick involves bringing the knee forward and across the chest, then swinging the hip while extending the kicking leg outward, striking with the outside ("sword") edge of the foot.
 In karate this is called a yoko geri keage, in Taekwondo it is referred to as sewo chagi and can be performed as either an inward (anuro) or outward (bakuro) kick.

 Multiple/machine gun

 In Japanese karate, the term ren geri is used for several kicks performed in succession.
-Old karate did not promote the use of the legs for weapons as much as modern karate does, seeing them as being too open for countering, in modern sport karate (non-traditional) competitions, however, the ability to use multiple kicks without setting the foot down has become a viable option, not only for effectiveness but also for stylish aesthetics.
+Old karate did not promote the use of the legs for weapons as much as modern karate does, seeing them as being too open for countering; however, in modern sport karate (non-traditional) competitions, the ability to use multiple kicks without setting down the foot has become a viable option for its effectiveness in addition to its aesthetic value.

 In taekwondo, three types of multiple kick are distinguished: